How to Respond to Negative Customer Feedback

 As you can imagine, a strongly worded response to negative feedback can leave a bad impression on almost every prospective customer.

-You must give unhappy customers a helpful and considerate response, even if you think their comments are uncalled for.
-This article discusses a few essential tips when responding to negative customer feedback or bad reviews.
+You must respond helpfully and considerately to unhappy customers, even if you think their comments are uncalled for.
+This article discusses a few essential tips for responding to negative customer feedback or bad reviews.

 Why should you respond to negative feedback?